 This increased my tattoo awareness for the day, and I started paying closer attention to what was happening in front of me.
-To my surprise I was able to identify the existence of many stupid people who like having moronic drawings on their bodies.
-I experienced the “one you know about it, you can’t stop seeing it.” effect.
+To my surprise, I identified the existence of many stupid people who like having moronic drawings on their bodies.
 There were millions of humanoids walking around with something written on them.
-Original?
-No.

-While bodybuilding does not hold an exclusive monopoly on stupid and shallow people, there is a large segment in it that has become a shelter for similar individuals.
+While bodybuilding does not hold a monopoly on stupid and shallow people, it contains a large segment that has become a shelter for similar individuals.
 Most bodybuilders are superficial posers who spent too much time tuning their externals in order to attract the attention of others.
-Obviously, building larger muscles is the first choice, but for many it does not end there.
-Some muscle heroes also cover their whole bodies in the most idiotic tattoos you can think of.
+Obviously, building larger muscles is the first choice, but for many, the upgrade does not end there.
+Some muscle heroes cover their whole bodies in the most idiotic tattoos you can think of.

 “You care too much about what other people think.”

-People with tattoos always make sure their ink is exposed to air.
+Hypocrites.
+People with tattoos always make sure that their ink is exposed to air.
 A-l-W-A-Y-S.